AttackOnJasper/University-notes/notes/aws/aws.md

 	1. Classic LB (old)
 		* Layer 7 features: X-Forwarded & sticky sessions
 			* X-Forwarded-For header: Contains public IP address of the end user
-* Responds 504 if application stops responding and gateway times out
+* Responds 504 if application stops responding within the idle timeout period and gateway times out
 * ELB is a foundational component of **high availability** and **fault tolerance**
+* Logging
+	* Access logs

 ### Sticky Sessions
 * Allows bind a user's session to a specific EC2 instance